ankurRangi/Insurance-Cost-Prediction/README.md

 **Research Question:**

-Predicting the insurance cost of all the people based on various independent variables available in the dataset from kaggle
+Predicting the insurance cost of all the people based on various independent variables available in the dataset from kaggle using the Regression Model

 Meta Data: